-For ChIP-seq data, AS SNVs have to be also within peaks.
-Peak regions are determined by first performing PeakSeq56 for each of the personal haploid genome.
-Subsequently, the coordinates are re-mapped to the reference genome and then finally being merged between the haploid genomes.
-We use PeakSeq version 1.2 with default parameters and mapability map for human genome (hg19) to call peaks.
-The peaks that pass q-value threshold of 0.05 are marked as significant and used in the analyses [AH].
+For ChIP-seq data, allele-specific SNVs have to be also within peaks.
+Peak regions are determined by first performing PeakSeq58 for each of the personal haploid genome.
+Only a single read per strand per position is kept and duplicates removed.
+The fragment length is set to 200 bps.
+Peak calling is performed with default parameters and the final peak set for each transcription factor is identified at a false discovery rate of 5%.
+Finally, the coordinates of the peaks (based on the respective personal haploid genomes) are mapped to the reference genome and then finally being merged between the haploid genomes.

-AS detection for all TFs and gene expression of 381 individuals took about 600 days in CPU time (1.6 years), but the pipeline is highly parallelizable, thereby streamlining the process.
+Allele-specific detection for all TFs and gene expression of 382 individuals took about 600 days in CPU time (1.6 years), but the pipeline is highly parallelizable, thereby streamlining the process.

 AlleleDB

 The final data and results are organized into a resource, AlleleDB (http://alleledb.gersteinlab.org/), which conveniently interfaces with the UCSC genome browser for query and visualization.
 Since many in the scientific community are familiar with the genome browser, we hope that this would increase the accessibility and usability of AlleleDB.
-The query results are also available for download in BED format, which is compatible with other tools, such as the Integrated Genome Viewer57.
-More in-depth analyses can be performed by downloading the full set of AS results.
+The query results are also available for download in BED format, which is compatible with other tools, such as the Integrated Genome Viewer59.
+More in-depth analyses can be performed by downloading the full set of allele-specific results.
 For ASB, the output will be delineated by the sample ID and the associated TFs; for ASE, the output will be categorized by individual and the associated gene.
-We also provide the raw counts for each accessible SNV and indicate if it is identified as an AS SNV.
+We also provide the raw counts for each accessible SNV and indicate if it is identified as an allele-specific SNV.
 AlleleDB also serves as an annotation of allele-specific regulation of the 1000 Genomes Project SNV catalog.

-AS inheritance analyses
+Allele-specific inheritance analyses

 The conventional measure of ‘heritability’ allows the estimation of (additive) genetic contribution to a certain trait.
-The population genetics definition of ‘heritability’ in a parent-offspring setting is described by the slope, β, of a regression (Y=βX + α), with the dependent variable being the child’s trait value (Y) and the independent variable (X) being the average trait values of the father and the mother (‘midparent’).58 This is a population-based measure typically performed on a large set of trios for a particular trait (e.g. height) and β is not necessarily bound between 0 and 1.
+The population genetics definition of ‘heritability’ in a parent-offspring setting is described by the slope, β, of a regression (Y=βX + α), with the dependent variable being the child’s trait value (Y) and the independent variable (X) being the average trait values of the father and the mother (‘midparent’).60 This is a population-based measure typically performed on a large set of trios for a particular trait (e.g. height) and β is not necessarily bound between 0 and 1.

-Given we have only a single trio, we adapt the definition of ‘heritability’ to quantify AS inheritance for each TF.
-For each TF and parent-child comparison, we consider ASB SNVs from two scenarios: (1) when an AS SNV is heterozygous in all three individuals but common to the two individuals being compared, and (2) when an AS SNV is heterozygous in two individuals and homozygous (reference or alternate) in the third.
+Given we have only a single trio, we adapt the definition of ‘heritability’ to quantify allele-specific inheritance for each TF.
+For each TF and parent-child comparison, we consider ASB SNVs from two scenarios: (1) when an allele-specific SNV is heterozygous in all three individuals but common to the two individuals being compared, and (2) when an allele-specific SNV is heterozygous in two individuals and homozygous (reference or alternate) in the third.
 We define the allelic ratio as the ‘trait’, which is a continuous value and computed as the proportion of reads that align to the reference allele with respect to the total number of reads mapped to either allele of a particular site.
 We perform the analyses separately for father-child and mother-child pair to maximize statistics, since a midparent calculation will require that a SNV is allele-specific in all three individuals (Scenario 1).